JAdshead/photo_app/README.md

 ##PHTGRPHR

-PHTGRPHR is a web application that let registered users upload, manage and share their pictures.
+PHTGRPHR is a web application that lets registered users upload, manage and share their pictures.

-Photos are ordered in albums and each photo can be tagged, voted, commented or shared through facebook.
+Users create their own albums and add photos with searchable tags.

+Other users can vote on, comment on and share photos on Facebook.

-Later, users will be able to search photos by tags or just take a look of the most voted photos, all them displayed in the home page.
+Visitors to the site can search photos by tags and browse the most voted on photos displayed on the homepage.

-Each of the most voted photos are connected with it photographer profile, letting take a look of all photographer album collection.
-If the user is logged, he will be able to comment or vote for the photo.
+The most voted on photos displayed on the homepage are connected to the profile of the photographer who owns the photo.
+Visitors and click through to the photographers profile and take a look at all of the photos belonging to that photographer.

-The application has differents ways to register: using your google or facebook account or signing up directly.
-In case of forget the password, don't worry, an email with instructions will be sended!
+There are a number of ways to register as a user on the site: using your Google or Facebook account or signing up directly with the site.
+When a user registers using Google or Facebook, their profile picture is imported from either service.
+The user can change their profile picture at any time.
+If a user forgets their password, they can request for their password to be resent.
+A quick and simple email with instructions will be sent to him!

 Team Members
 -----------------------